Sergio Floccari: Return to Genoa

 On 1 July 2009, Floccari returned to Genoa, the club he left in 2003, for €9.1 million.

 He scored on debut in a 4–1 win over Napoli and scored his first goal in the Europa League against Valencia.
 Having scored four league goals, Floccari was struggling to find space in the Genoa attack with coach Gian Piero Gasperini preferring the likes of Giuseppe Sculli and Raffaele Palladino.
 That transfer windows also saw a three-men three-way swap formed, which Floccari moved to Lazio to replace Goran Pandev who left for Inter on free transfer, and Genoa got David Suazo from Inter.
-The three strikers all had an unsuccessful days in the first half of the season.

 Lazio

+The three strikers were all unsuccessful in the first half of the season.
 As a result, Floccari sealed a loan move to struggling Lazio, for €500,000.
 He made his debut after just one training session and scored twice in a 4–1 win over Livorno.
 Following that, Floccari made a surprising impact on the team, and was one of the key players in guiding the club to 12th in the league, well clear of the relegation zone.
 He missed a vital penalty in the defeat against Roma in the vital derby, but made up for it by scoring the winner against former club Genoa seven days later, a result that all but granted Lazio's Serie A status for 2010–11.
 At the end of season Lazio signed him permanently for a €8.5 million transfer fee having agreed a four-year contract.

 Parma

-On 31 August 2011, Floccari was loaned to Parma for €1.5 million.
+On 31 August 2011, Floccari was loaned to Parma for €1.5 million with the option to buy set at €1.5 million After an injury to start the season, he scored his first goal for the club on 18 December, the opener in a match against Lecce that ended 3-3.
+He also scored a brace against his parent club Lazio in a match that ended 3-1 on 31 March 2012.
+Parma did not activate his buy clause however so he returned to Rome in the summer of 2012.

 Return to Lazio

+The new Lazio coach Vladimir Petković did not initially prefer Floccari, only occasionally using him.
+However, he began playing more often after December, scoring a goal against Atalanta in a 2-0 win on 13 January 2013 and also in the following match against Palermo.
+He also scored a 93rd minute winner against Juventus in the Copa Italia semifinal, making the score 2-1 to Lazio.
+The team would then go on to beat Roma in the final 1-0.